 Rhubarb is a classic British perennial vegetable (technically a vegetable, though used as a fruit) that thrives in the UK climate.
 Easy to grow and incredibly productive, a single rhubarb crown can provide harvests for 10-20 years with minimal care.
+The patience required in year one is the only hard part — I've never regretted leaving a crown unpicked that first season.
 This comprehensive guide will show you how to grow rhubarb successfully from planting to harvest.

 Not sure when to plant?
 See our When to Plant Rhubarb UK →